phax/phoss-directory/README.md

     * Added registration date to the export data (see [issue #45](https://github.com/phax/phoss-directory/issues/45))
     * Updated to peppol-commons 8.x
     * Removed support for old PKI v2
+    * Made the identifier factory customizable to avoid duplicate entries
 * v0.8.4 - 2020-01-24
     * Updated to Jersey 2.30
     * The Directory client has no more default truststore path and password